LWJGL/lwjgl3-www/README.md

 The website for LWJGL is build with React.
 It is a single-page application with client-side routing.
 It installs a Service Worker in order to work offline.

-There is no server-side rendering because of hosting constraints.
+Warning: There is currently no server-side rendering because of hosting constraints.

-Notable features:
+### Notable features:

 - Client-side routing
 - Service Worker (works offline)
-- Tiny production build (entire codebase + content weights less than 350KB gzipped)
+- Tiny production build (entire codebase + content weights less than 300KB gzipped)
 - Code splitting at route & component level
 - Scroll restoration
 - Route preloading